cunctat0r/Xian/_posts/2017-07-07-node-js-and-ci.md

 ### Enable Github notifications in Slack

 1. In Slack, add Github notifications.
-To do this, add Github integration to Slack channl, autorize to Github, select repository to integrate.
+To do this, add Github integration to Slack channel, authorize to Github, select repository to integrate.

 ### Auto-deploy to Heroku